 A yacht charter Croatia can range from a 30-foot bareboat sailboat or catamaran to a stunning Crewed Catamaran and large Crewed Motor Yachts! as well The neighboring Porto Montenegro is where you will find all the megayachts and superyachts.
 Whatever your budget and desired itinerary, our Boatbookings expert brokers can create a bespoke proposal to make your next vacation one to remember.

 Croatia is fast becoming Europe's Bareboat Sailing Charter capital offering everything bareboat charters are looking for - hundreds of islands to explore, sailing at every level from beginner to advanced, excellent anchorages, timeless towns, excellent cuisine and everything from seclusion to superb nightlife.

-Croatia Yacht Charter Destinations and Itineraries
+Croatia Yacht Charter Destinations

 Croatia is renowned for its natural beauty which mixes perfectly with the towns to provide you with a relaxing cruise with alternating the peace and beauty of nature with the medieval towns along the way.
 There are numerous picturesque coves, bays, and sandy beaches to visit during your cruise along the coastline.

 We have several ideal itineraries available to sample many of the best charter areas of Croatia:

 - Dubrovnik to Split - 7 Day Crewed Motor Yacht Charter